“I struck the board and cried: ‘No more! I will abroad.’”—George Herbert

 At some point, most poets in Canada give up on Canadian poetry.
 Some go abroad to pursue their careers in bigger ponds; others simply send their poems abroad.
 For many others, going “abroad” means embracing some new art or activity that will bring them greater reward and perhaps renown.
 The novel is the usual next port of call, though the list of other odysseys Canadian poets have embarked on is long and curious: music, religion, carpentry, bartending, film, and (my favourite) protistology.
 Part of this is financial.
 But there is also a social side, a general assumption that poetry is something you secrete in puberty or when you’re hurt.
 The idea that you would actually continue to devote yourself to such an art is seen as proof of your self-delusion, if not terminal narcissism.

 When I gave up on Canadian poetry twenty years ago, I didn’t stop reading or writing poetry.
 What I gave up on was the poetry scene, which, at that point, seemed locked in a sterile battle between two main camps.
 The first camp was made up of nativist free versers.
 They used plain speech and stressed the “Canadian” in Canadian poetry, attempting to create a national tradition centred on certain themes (landscape, weather, open spaces) and freed from what they considered the oppressive conventions; namely, metre and rhyme.
 Their patron saint was Al Purdy who, in the early 1960s, had renounced his first rhyming verse to write free-wheeling poems about his travels across the country.
 The other camp consisted of cosmopolitan formalists who stressed the “poetry” side of things: poems as verbal art, as constructed objects deploying metre, rhyme, and rhetoric.
-Canadian poets, they believed, should take their inspiration from all places and periods and write as well as poets anywhere else, without giving up any of the resources of the English tradition.
+Canadian poets, they believed, should take their inspiration from all places and periods and write as well as poets anywhere else, without giving up any of the resources of the English or any other tradition.

 But it wasn’t really a battle—it was more like a siege.
 The levers of power (magazines, publishing houses, CanLit departments) were controlled by nativists bent on shoring up their version of a Canadian canon.
 By virtue of my publisher, I was slotted with the cosmopolitan formalists.
 We read widely, extolled the craft, and huffed and puffed at the insularity and artlessness of the nativists.
 They, in turn, seemed to regard us with a disdain akin to that reserved for traitors to the nation and athletes caught illegally doping.
 It wasn’t a good scene, and even attempting to contribute to it by arguing for a broader and more sophisticated notion of Canadian poetry seemed futile.
 So I turned to theatre, where I discovered there were actors hungry for words, attuned to their every nuance, and keen to bring them to life.